-Sprinkler protection could give additional benefits, such as a reduction in insurance premiums, a reduction in the amount of portable firefighting equipment necessary, and the relaxation of restrictions in the design of buildings.
-They can also be of benefit in areas where there is a high risk of arson.
-If you have a sprinkler installation it may have been installed as a result of a business decision or as an integral part of the building design.
+Sprinkler protection could give additional benefits, such as a reduction in the amount of portable firefighting equipment necessary, and the relaxation of restrictions in the design of buildings.

-Guidance on the design and installation of new sprinkler systems and the maintenance of all systems is given in the Loss Prevention Council (LPC) rules, BS EN 1284522 and BS 5306-262 and should only be carried out by a competent person.
-Routine maintenance by on-site personnel may include checking of pressure gauges, alarm systems, water supplies, any anti-freezing devices and automatic booster pump(s).
+Guidance on the design and installation of new sprinkler systems and the maintenance of all systems is given in the Loss Prevention Council (LPC) Rules, BS EN 12845 or BS 5306-2 and should only be carried out by a competent person.
+Routine maintenance by onsite personnel may include checking of pressure gauges, alarm systems, water supplies, any antifreezing devices and automatic booster pump(s).
+For example, diesel fire pumps should be given a test run for 30 minutes each week.